Worship Times: Sundays at 8:30 & 11:00, Community Groups at 9:45 | Get Directions » Watch Live »

 In other words, this week is all about the fulfillment of God’s eternal plan to save humanity.
 It is the week that gives us hope in our present circumstances and hope for all eternity.

 Use this devotional as a tool to reflect on the greatness of our God and Savior, the Lord Jesus Christ.
-Each day has a Scripture text from the Gospel of Luke and a devotional written by someone from our ministry team.
+Each day has a Scripture text from the Gospel of Mark and a devotional written by someone from our ministry team.

 THREE WORDS OF INSTRUCTION: